 I taught myself how to can and preserve food, make my own kombucha, and butcher my own chickens.
 Taking full responsibility for my food was invigorating.
 The first meal that we grew and raised ourselves entirely, crockpot chicken with Yukon gold potatoes, was a huge moment of success for me.
 We had reduced our carbon footprint exponentially, and I felt that through our sustainable lifestyle, we were doing our part to help the earth.

-The farm officially opened in early 2018.
+Our regenerative farm officially opened in early 2018.
 We put together a cute little roadside farm stand for all our neighbors to come purchase organic produce and eggs on the honesty system.
 Since then, our chicken population has grown, and we can barely keep up with the demand for pastured eggs.
 Popcorn, potatoes, maple syrup, pumpkins, winter squash, homemade soap, and seeds are also available on a seasonal basis.
 Providing my community a place to purchase safe, wholesome, nutritious food brings me immense joy, and I look forward to the many years of farming ahead of me.

 As you can see, my journey towards sustainable living has been eclectic.
 No, you don’t have to go Paleo.
 No, you don’t have to purchase five acres of land.
 No, you don’t have to grow all your own food.
 This story is just one of the many out there.
 Your story will be completely different, and that’s okay!
 All that matters is that we are working towards the same goal - to love and protect the earth so that generations to come have a healthy and vibrant place to call home.
+To learn more how you can work towards detoxing your home and living more sustainably - whether that's a home in the burbs or an apartment in a city - check out my amazing ebook The Holistic Home.

 I want to leave you with one final thought.
 This way of life is not a destination, it’s a constant journey of discovery and re-evaluation.
 There is no perfect sustainable zero-waste life to be lived, there is only the constant state of learning what is best for the earth and then making it happen.
 Here’s to working in tandem with nature’s gifts!